quartzjer/bitgram/README.md

   * container has penny bank, pays for self

 Overall concept is to cache encrypted messages (blobs) to recipients based in their public key along with a transaction to a set of random delivery agents, and when the recipient picks up the message from any agent they return a secret so that the agent can claim the transaction and get paid for the service.

+* chrono-gram - timelock based one-time
+  * requires 2+
+  * broadcast locked tx, includes input for someone else
+  * with correct input, will unlock output after running
+* pro-gram - container
+  * with only one, is == ec2 if trusted
+  * can be 2+ and pre-funded w/ mutual unlocks (trusted compute)
+  * can be on-demand (pb escrow keeps alive)
+* ram-gram - temporary caching
+  * no compute, expensive and key-value
+  * pb escrow
+* store-gram - file/byte storage
+  * s3 interface
+  * one-time unlock prepaid
+  * on-demand (pb)

+Uses `.gram` tld to advertise, on-demand is accessible via DHT (or direct)

 ## message delivery agent DHT